M.A. in Digital Texts

 In their first year, students will take the six core courses required for the one-year M.A. plus three courses related to their specialization.
 In their second year, students will take eight additional courses related to their specialization and a thesis-preparation course, for a total of 18 courses.

-Required Courses for the M.A. in Digital Texts
+Required Courses for the M.A. in Digital Texts and Culture

 • DIGS 30031, Digital Texts I: Corpus Building and Corpus Statistics (Winter)

-• DIGS 30035, Introduction to Cultural Analytics (Spring)
+• DIGS 30035, Introduction to Cultural Analytics (Spring) — unless this course is not offered, in which case another elective will be taken

 Students will normally register for DIGS 30008, Thesis Preparation, as one of their three courses in the Spring Quarter of their second year.
-This entails regular meetings with the faculty thesis advisor and the Forum staff advisor(s) and is intended to give students additional time to complete the thesis project.
-However, the Director of Curriculum and Instruction of the Forum for Digital Culture may grant permission to substitute another course instead of DIGS 30008, as long as it does not hinder the completion of the thesis project.
+This entails regular meetings with the faculty advisor and the Forum staff advisor(s) and is intended to give students additional time to complete the thesis project.
+However, the Associate Director of Curriculum and Instruction of the Forum for Digital Culture may grant permission to substitute another course instead of DIGS 30008, as long as it does not hinder the completion of the thesis project.

 Typical Schedule of Courses